 What is dyslexia?

-There're various reasons why someone might have difficulties with their reading and/or spelling and dyslexia is just one of these which is why a literacy assessment will consider the wider picture.
+There're various reasons why someone might have difficulties with their reading and/or spelling, and dyslexia is just one of these which is why a literacy assessment will consider the wider picture.

 With the people you've seen who have dyslexia or literacy difficulties, what kinds of jobs do they do?